 Use Windows Settings

-- In the first step, you need to go to “C:\\Windows\SysWOW64 folder”.
+- In the first step, go to “C:\\Windows\SysWOW64 folder”.

 This makes sure that the user runs the editor from the Run dialog.